Jala3400/Logo_to_ASCII/docs/tutorial/tutorial-size-position.md

 ![Tentacles](../../images/sources/tentacles.png)

-This image fill the characters perfectly, there is no need to center it, but when we render it we might notice a character that seems out of place on the left part of the photo:
+This image fills the characters perfectly, there is no need to center it, but when we render it we might notice a character that seems out of place on the left part of the photo:

 ```bash
 l2a '.\images\tentacles.png' -b all -c